erickcastrillo/Diquis/docs/ADDITIONAL_FEATURES.md

-# La Cantera - Additional Feature Recommendations
+# Diquis - Additional Feature Recommendations

 ## Overview

-Based on the current architecture and the newly documented Asset Management and Reporting/Analytics features, here are additional modules and features that would enhance the La Cantera football academy management system.
+Based on the current architecture and the newly documented Asset Management and Reporting/Analytics features, here are additional modules and features that would enhance the Diquis football academy management system.
 These suggestions are organized by priority and integration complexity.

 ## High Priority Features